Deputy Leader of the Labour Party (UK)

-The Deputy Leader of the Labour Party is the second-highest ranking politician in the Labour Party of the United Kingdom.
+The Deputy Leader of the Labour Party is the second-highest ranking politician in the British Labour Party.
 The current deputy leader is Lucy Powell.

-In the event of the Labour Party Leader's resignation, the Deputy Leader will serve as Acting Leader until the election of a successor.
-It is generally expected that the Deputy will act as Leader in the House of Commons in scenarios where the Leader is otherwise unavailable.
+In the event of the Labour Party Leader's immediate resignation, the Deputy Leader will serve as Acting Leader until the election of a successor.
+It is generally expected that the Deputy will act as Leader in the House of Commons in scenarios where the Leader is otherwise unavailable, although this is not always the case.